verlok/verlok.github.io/_posts/2019-03-08-tables-look-like-lists-look-like-tables-accessible-responsive-design.md

 ---
 layout: post
-title: Tables that look like lists and lists that look like tables in responsive design
+title: Tables that look like lists and lists that look like tables in accessible responsive design

-date: 2019-03-11 08:15:00 +01:00
+date: 2019-03-08 07:12:00 +01:00
 categories:
 - development, responsive design, accessibility, techniques
 tags: [accessibility, responsive design, tables, list]
 ---

 How to make a potentially wide table fit on small devices, keeping accessibility in mind?
-Here is the solution and some considerations.
+Here is a simple solution solution and some considerations.

 So let’s say you have an HTML `<table>` containing some orders, each one having: